fiquant/marketsimulator/doc/language-todo.rst

     lp = LiquidityProvider(200.).Strategy(event.Every(1.)).TwoSides

-Note that since arguments are spread into different levels that helps to omit those who have default values.
+Note that since arguments are spread into different levels it helps to omit those ones who have default values.

 Package parameters with package inheritance would facilate code reuse.
 For example variance, standard deviation and relative stardard deviation can be generated automatically for different kinds of moving averages (exponentially weighted, cumulative and simple moving):